tmtvl/raku-most-wanted/README.md

-# perl6-most-wanted
+# raku-most-wanted

 [Lists](most-wanted/README-wanted.md) of most wanted [native library bindings](most-wanted/bindings.md), [modules](most-wanted/modules.md) and
 [research](data-sources/README-sources.md) that helped us select them.

-Add your wanted module, with an [issue](https://github.com/perl6/perl6-most-wanted/issues) to justify why you think someone should work on that.
+Add your wanted module, with an [issue](https://github.com/raku/raku-most-wanted/issues) to justify why you think someone should work on that.

 ## Why do this?